georgefidler1709/OnCourse-Degree-Planner/README.md

 ## Disclaimer

 This application is a good tool for students.
-However, it is not UNSW-endorsed, so does not replace official UNSW channels, such as submitting a [progression check](https://nucleus.unsw.edu.au/Program/academic-progression-and-progression-checks).
+However, it is not UNSW-endorsed so does not replace official UNSW channels, such as submitting a [progression check](https://nucleus.unsw.edu.au/Program/academic-progression-and-progression-checks).

 ## Group Members